The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Effects of affirmative action on marginal admits

 \subsection{Discussion}

 Our graduation results show that most affirmative action students succeeded academically at UERJ.
 Related work argues that affirmative action may cause disadvantaged students to drop out or switch majors---particularly in STEM fields---because it places them in schools where they are less-prepared than their classmates \citep{arcidiacono2016}.
-UERJ graduation rates are high by Brazilian standards, and most programs in our RD sample are in non-STEM fields (Table \ref{tab:summ_stats}, Panel A).
-Thus relative academic preparation may be less important for degree completion in our setting.\footnote{\enskip Appendix Table \ref{tab:rd_het_field} shows that the early-career earnings gains for affirmative action students was driven by UERJ's health and business programs, which also have high graduation rates.
-In UERJ's STEM programs, affirmative action students graduated at much lower rates, and we find no evidence of positive returns.} On the other hand, we do not find that affirmative action increased the likelihood that disadvantaged students earned a college degree, as other work has found \citep{bleemer2022affirmative}.
-One possibility is that any negative effects of mismatch in academic preparation were offset by positive effects of UERJ's greater resources, and the net effect on degree attainment was zero.
+UERJ graduation rates are high by Brazilian standards, and most programs in our RD sample are in non-STEM fields (Table \ref{tab:summ_stats}).
+Thus relative academic preparation may be less important for degree completion in our setting.\footnote{\enskip Affirmative action students' early-career earnings gains were driven by UERJ's health and business programs, which also have high graduation rates.
+In STEM programs, affirmative action students graduated at much lower rates, and we find no evidence of positive returns.
+See Appendix Table A7.} On the other hand, we do not find that affirmative action increased the likelihood that disadvantaged students earned a college degree, as other work has found \citep{bleemer2022affirmative}.
+One possibility is that negative effects of mismatch in academic preparation were offset by positive effects of UERJ's greater resources, yielding a zero net effect on degree attainment.